The boosted HP filter is more general than you might think: Applications

-\end{enumerate} \end{cor} Similar to \citetalias{phillips2021boosting}, Part (b) of Corollary \ref{cor:bhpIqdeter} requires an additional condition that $m/n\to\infty$, which is useful in establishing the limit behavior of the filtered series around the break point $r=r_{0}$.
 A parallel result holds giving consistency of the bHP filter for an LUR time series with deterministic time polynomial drifts and structural breaks.
-Simply set $q=1$ and replace $B_{q}\left(r\right)$ by $J_{c}\left(r\right)$ in Corollary \ref{cor:bhpIqdeter} and the results follow.
-A full statements is omitted.
+Simply set $q=1$ and replace $B_{q}\left(r\right)$ by $J_{c}\left(r\right)$ in Corollary \ref{cor:bhpIqdeter}.
+For any stochastic trend considered in this paper, if the deterministic trend is consists of finite piece-wise polynomials, then consistent estimation can be obtained following \citetalias{phillips2021boosting}'s Theorem 3.
+Full statements are omitted.

-We have shown consistency of the boosted HP filter estimates of $I(q)$ and LUR trends, coupled with deterministic trends and breaks.
-It is easy to see that finitely additive normalized combinations of these trends are correspondingly included.
+Given the consistency with the deterministic trends, it is easy to see that finitely additive normalized combinations of these trends are correspondingly included.
 For example, suppose

-where $y_{t}^{\left(1\right)}$ is an $I(2)$ trend as in (\ref{convergenceI2}), $y_{t}^{\left(2\right)}$ is an LUR trend as in (\ref{eq:convergenceltu}), and the respective innovations of these time series $(u_{t}^{(1)},u_{t}^{(2)})'$ are potentially correlated random variables satisfying a bivariate version of (\ref{eq:wold}).
+where $x_{t}^{\left(1\right)}$ is an $I(2)$ trend as in (\ref{convergenceI2}), $x_{t}^{\left(2\right)}$ is an LUR trend as in (\ref{eq:convergenceltu}), and the respective innovations of these time series $(u_{t}^{(1)},u_{t}^{(2)})'$ are potentially correlated random variables satisfying a bivariate version of (\ref{eq:wold}).
 Then the boosted HP filter reproduces the asymptotic form of this combined trend process so that

 given $\lambda=\mu n^{4}$ as $m,n\to\infty$.
 Such results demonstrate the versatility of the boosted filter in dealing with complex forms of nonstationary time series.